consciencia/stable-diffusion/README.md

 curl https://www.googleapis.com/storage/v1/b/aai-blog-files/o/sd-v1-4.ckpt?alt=media > sd-v1-4.ckpt
 ```

 And you are done.
-For linux, that is.

-Windows is currently not supported because `xformers` library does
+**Warning: Never ever try to install explicitly `xformers`, it will fail
-not build there.
+because it is dependant on specific version of GCC and pytorch.
+Let conda

-**Warning: Never ever try to install explicitly `xformers`, it will fail because it is dependant on specific version of GCC and pytorch.
-Let conda handle this.**
+handle this.**

 <h1 align="center">Usage</h1>